Another meeting that could have been an email. Not all meetings scheduled actually need to be meetings, and everyone’s time is precious.

 Require a detailed agenda:

 For meeting invitations that don’t have a written agenda, ask for the meeting organizer to add an agenda.
 By doing this, the agenda may provide more details on the meeting and whether it’s necessary for you to go to the meeting.

 Consider a Short Recurring Meeting:

-Consider designating a time during the day for your team to have a recurring daily meeting: a lot of what could be mentioned in a scheduled could be discussed in a recurring meeting first – then, if it seems that a follow-up meeting is necessary, then
+Consider designating a time during the day for your team to have a recurring daily meeting: a lot of what could be mentioned in a schedule could be discussed in a recurring meeting first – then schedule a follow-up meeting if necessary.

 What Would Happen If The Meeting Wasn’t Held:

 What would happen if the meeting wasn’t held?
 Ask yourself this question before sending a meeting invite.
 If the answer is you find is that not much will change, then consider sending an email.
 It speaks to the priority or importance of the meeting

 To avoid the yoyo effect in meetings, yoyomeeting sets clear goals for each agenda item.
 Having the goal in mind, attendees can easily be re-focusses on the goal of the agenda item and you get things really done.
 And when they are done, the open issues do not bloat the agenda of your next meeting.

 Without having a clear time frame to work on a topic (aka time-boxing), people tend to babble and tell stories.
 But hey, everyone’s time is precious, so with yoyomeeting you can set time boxes for each topic you plan to discuss and track them by a prominent clock.
 At the end of your meeting, statistics tell you whether you were on time!